 “Dear Dietitian: Eating Disorders, Private Practice vs Hospital Dietetics and Marketing”

-We discuss eating disorders and our strategies on what we do and don’t do to support clients who see us as a result of an eating disorder.
+We discuss eating disorders, the dietetics industry and marketing alike.
+First up, our strategies on what we do and don’t do to support clients who see us as a result of an eating disorder.
 We also touch on our different methods if it’s just the client in the room, or if their parent or carers is with them during the consultation.

 Private practice vs dietetics in a hospital setting.
 Peta shares why she chose to become a private practice dietitian in a hospital setting.
 Tyson also shares feedback from other dietitians and their responses to private practice vs hospital.

 We share our tips on how we market ourselves as dietitians from what we look like, to how we communicate with clients and industry professionals plus more!